Election 2020: Labour leader Jacinda Ardern not pleased with National's farming policy

 National's policy does not suggest the party would repeal the Zero Carbon Act.

-Rather, a number of changes including reviewing both the methane target and the use of the level of forestry offset to achieve climate change targets.
+Rather, a number of changes including reviewing both the methane target and the use of the level of forestry offset to achieve climate-change targets.

 Ardern was also critical of National's plans to remove the 2022 review process, when it comes to potentially moving farmers into the ETS.